from BPTK_Py.bptk import bptk

 The cost structure now also looks much better, we just manage to stay within the cost target:

-title="Remember Open Orders – Retailer Cost",
+scenarios="Remember Open Orders – Retailer Cost",

-"sd_dsl_beergame_include_supply_line_performance_controlling.total_retailer_cost" : "Accumlated Retailer Cost",
+series_names"sd_dsl_beergame_include_supply_line_performance_controlling.total_retailer_cost" : "Accumlated Retailer Cost",

 "sd_dsl_beergame_include_supply_line_policy_settings.target_retailer_cost": "Target Retailer Cost"